License for MV security camera. One per camera required.

 A: No, if two security appliances are in a warm spare/HA configuration licensing is only required for one of the two devices.
 The only additional cost of a warm spare configuration is the redundant hardware.
 Switches in warm spare/HA will require two individual licenses.

-Deal registration takes 3-4 days, so if you have the time, and if another CIsco partner hasn't already registered the deal, you might want to ask for a quote instead of checking out now.
+So if you have the time, you might want to ask MerakiStore for a quote instead of checking out today.